Exact testing with random permutations: Introduction

 When the set of transformations used is not a group, a permutation test can be very conservative or anti-conservative.
 The first author who explicitly assumed a group structure is \cite{hoeffding1952large}.
 The role of the group structure has recently been emphasized \citep{southworth2009properties, goeman2010sequential}. \citet{southworth2009properties} note that in particular the set of `balanced permutations' cannot be used, since it is not a group.

-Often it is computationally infeasible to use the whole group of all permutations, due to its large cardinality.
-Hence in practice often random permutations are used, as was first proposed by \cite{dwass1957}.
-Often a permutation \emph{p}-value based on random permutations is simply seen as an estimate of the \emph{p}-value based on all permutations.
+Often it is computationally infeasible to use the whole group of permutations, due to its large cardinality.
+In that case random permutations are used, as was first proposed by \cite{dwass1957}.
+Often a permutation \emph{p}-value based on random permutations is simply seen as an estimate of the permutation \emph{p}-value.

 It is known that naively using random permutations instead of all possible permutations can lead to extreme anti-conservativeness \citep{phipson2010permutation}, especially when combined with multiple testing procedures.
-Therefore sometimes the identity permutation, which corresponds to the original observation, is included with the random permutations \citep{ge2003resampling, lehmann2005testing, phipson2010permutation}.
-Often this goes without explanation. \cite{lehmann2005testing} (p.636) state that when the identity is added, the estimated \emph{p}-value is stochastically larger than the uniform distribution on $[0,1]$ under the null. \cite{phipson2010permutation} claim that adding the identity can actually make the permutation test exact, i.e. of level $\alpha$ exactly.
-They do not actually prove this claim, but refer to the Monte Carlo test, which is exact in some situations if the original observation is added \citep[][and references therein]{phipson2010permutation}.
+Therefore sometimes the identity permutation, which corresponds to the original observation, is included with the random permutations \citep{ge2003resampling, lehmann2005testing}. \cite{lehmann2005testing} (p.636) state that when the identity is added, the estimated \emph{p}-value is stochastically larger than the uniform distribution on $[0,1]$ under the null. \cite{phipson2010permutation} note that adding the identity can make the permutation test exact, i.e. of level $\alpha$ exactly.
+They do not mention the role of the underlying group structure.
+Instead they view the permutation test as a Monte Carlo test, which is known to be exact in some situations if the original observation is added.

 Referring to Monte Carlo is not sufficient, because despite being related, a Monte Carlo test is very different from a permutation test.
 Monte Carlo samples are draws from the null distribution.
-In the permutation context there is not necessarily a unique null distribution, and the random permutations of the data are instead drawn from a conditional null distribution, i.e. the permutation distribution.
-It is however not obvious under what assumptions the original observation can also be seen as a random draw from this distribution, as in Monte Carlo testing.

-Thus the proof by \cite{phipson2010permutation} is incomplete.
-As a result it remains unclear what assumptions (e.g. a group structure) are essential for the validity of their tests.
-Moreover, outside of the specific permutation scenario that they consider, it remains unknown if an exact test could be obtained.
-For example, it is unclear from Phipson and Smyth that random sampling from balanced permutations would lead to anti-conservative tests.
+In the permutation context, the random permutations of the data are instead drawn from a conditional null distribution, i.e. the permutation distribution.
+Hence the proof by \cite{phipson2010permutation} is incomplete and it remained unclear what assumptions (e.g. a group structure) are essential for the validity of random permutation tests.
+For example, it is unclear from Phipson and Smyth that random sampling from balanced permutations would lead to invalid tests.